The Benefits of Leech Therapy and its Effects

 Leech therapy has been used and is still in use for many diseases of the body.
 They are used to treat arthritis and other inflammatory processes.
-It is perfect for those with vascular (arterial and venous diseases), heart (ischemic diseases and hypertension), and lung problems (bronchitis and bronchial asthma).
-The medicinal leeches can also help in patients with pneumonia.
+It is perfect for those with vascular (arterial and venous diseases), heart (ischemic diseases and hypertension).
 The GI or gastrointestinal tract can also benefit from leech therapy, especially those who suffer from hepatitis, stomach ulcers, and pancreatitis, among others.
 Likewise, individuals with problems in their genitourinary system and gynecological disorders will also benefit greatly from leech therapy.
 Skin diseases like psoriasis, herpes, and eczema can also be treated with leech therapy.
 Other problems known to benefit from leech therapy are the eyes (example is glaucoma) and the brain (for infantile cerebral palsy).

 But how exactly do leeches treat these many illnesses and diseases?

 Anticoagulating Effects of Leeches

 The leech’s saliva contains enzymes and compounds that act as an anticoagulation agent.
 The most prominent of these anticoagulation agents is hirudin, which binds itself to thrombins, thus, effectively inhibiting coagulation of the blood.

 Another compound that prevents coagulation is calin.
 This, on the other hand, works as an anticoagulant by prohibiting the von Willebrand factor to bind itself to collagen, and it is also an effective inhibitor of platelet aggregation caused by collagen.